If you have a company, or are starting one, then you will need an accountant.

-The advantage of these tools is that they can reduce the amount of time you need to spend providing your accountant with what they need to carry out their service.
-Software can also give you a view of your earnings, payroll, and taxes in real-time, which is a nice bonus.
+The advantage of these tools is that they can reduce the amount of time you spend providing your accountant with what they need to carry out their service.
+Software can also give you a view of your earnings, payroll and taxes in real-time, which is a nice bonus.

 Who will you be dealing with?